dmarkrollins/sequent/README.md

 ### Customizing Sequent

-Here you can change the default retro board prompts manually or try the randomizer!
+Change the default retro board prompts manually or try the randomizer!

 You can also set your teams preferred background pattern.

 <img src="/private/custom.jpg" width="250">